vitest-dev/eslint-plugin-vitest/docs/rules/valid-title.md

 If `true`, the rule ignores the arguments of the `describe`, `test`, and `it` functions.

+However, function calls and property accesses are not included in this skip and are detected as errors.

 Examples of **correct** code for this rule with the `{ "allowArguments": false }` option:

 ```js